mouhamed-ali/maven-packaging/maven-packaging-assembly/readme.md

 - executing the `stop.sh` script

-From the parent dir, go to the conf directory and :
+From the super dir (cd ..), go to the conf directory and :

 1. modify the `logback-spring.xml` by making the root log level to WARN `<root level="WARN">`
 2. add a new property to the app-parameters.properties file.
-I added custom.prop `custom.prop=Hello-World!!!`
+I added this `custom.prop=Hello-World!!!`
 3. go to the application.properties and modify the port to 8070 `server.port=8090`

-Now, return to the bin dir and run the start.sh script.
+Now, return to the bin dir and run the `start.sh` script.

 As we can see, this time we haven't much logs :